Millions

 that use only "nonregulated species."
 The Animal Welfare

-Act excludes from protection mice, rats, birds, frogs and snakes.
+Act excludes from protection mice, rats, birds, frogs and fish.

 *This list includes institutions that use live animals